mfreville-ssg/luis-client/README.md

 # Luis Client

-luis-client is a client sdk to call Microsfoft Luis API even you will be behind a proxy.
+luis-client is a client sdk to call Microsoft Luis API even you are behind a proxy.

 Luis Client is now able to :
   - Predict an utterance and return the intents and attached entities